 9. Watch The Experts

-There’s a lot of nonsense talked on shoots about how trialling dogs are only any good for trialling.
-But once you have seen the canine elite in action you will be converted.
-Wolfen Hall in Lancashire regularly has picking-up teams almost entirely composed of the dog handling cr? de la cr?.
+Once you have seen the canine elite in action you will be converted.
+Wolfen Hall in Lancashire regularly has picking-up teams almost entirely composed of the crème de la crème of dog handling .
 Watching their dog-work adds a new dimension to the day’s shoot.
 If you can get yourself an invitation to watch or shoot on a retriever or spaniel trial, take it.
 If not, buy a video or invest in a private lesson with a professional trainer.